yaokun20241219/ClearerVoice-Studio/clearvoice/README.md

 ## 1. Introduction

-This repository provides a unified inference platform for speech enhancement, speech separation, and audio-visual target speaker extraction.
+This folder provides a unified inference platform for speech enhancement, speech separation, and audio-visual target speaker extraction.
 It aims to simplify the calling and adoptation of our pre-trained models for your project developments.
 We currently provide the following pre-trained models:

 | Tasks (Sampling rate) | Models (HuggingFace Links)|
 |-------|--------------------------|